 Notice the contrast in verse 4, "There is a river whose streams shall make glad the city of God..."

-In verse 3, the psalmist has talked about roaring waters.
-There was a rising flood of troubled waters threatening to drown the city of Jerusalem - but there was also a stream of encouragement and rejoicing that flowed into the city to refresh its inhabitants.
+In verse 3, the psalmist talked of roaring waters.
+There was a rising flood of troubled waters threatening to drown the city of Jerusalem, but He doesn't forget there was also a stream of encouragement and rejoicing flowing into the city to refresh its inhabitants.